 If you maintain a blog, it should be easy for readers to share the posts they love.
 The less friction, the more likely they are to share.
 Consider the two scenarios:

 - Click Twitter icon > alter text within pre-set tweet > click “Tweet”

-- Open new tab > copy link into social platform > write the text > copy the link > find your handle (if you’re lucky) > click “Tweet”
+- Open new tab > copy link into Twitter > write the text and copy the link > add your handle (if you’re lucky) > click “Tweet”

 While it may not seem like extra effort, the visitor’s online experience should be seamless, and that’s also true when it comes to social sharing.
 Luckily, this is a simple fix.
 If you don’t already have social sharing available for blog posts, simply download a plugin on your website’s backend platform.
 Our favorites include: Sumo Share, Shareaholic and Mash Share.

 Being mobile-compatible is no longer a luxury for business websites.
 If you want to convert visitors into leads or sales, your website has to be easy to use on mobile.
 A recent study found that 48 percent of consumers start searches on their mobile device with Google.
 The second most popular starting point is with branded websites, at 33 percent.
 When someone lands on your site, whether directly or from a major search engine, you want to impress them, not aggrevate them.

 Your mobile-friendly checklist should be as follows:

 - What’s your mobile page speed?
 In 2017, Google found that the average mobile landing page loads in 22 seconds, but users abandon if it takes longer than 3 seconds.

 - Is it responsive?
 With flexible layout and design, your site will conform to the size of the screen the visitor is using, making navigation easy.

 - Can you read the text and easily click your CTAs and other buttons?